Maine Road: Final match and move to City of Manchester Stadium

 There were plans for further expansion at Maine Road to take the capacity to an all-seated 45,000, but these were abandoned in favour of a move to the City of Manchester Stadium built for the 2002 Commonwealth Games.

 The final competitive match before the closure of the stadium took place on 11 May 2003 with a Premiership match against Southampton.
-Tickets were sold upwards of £250 and a crowd of 34,957, about 100 off maximum capacity filled Maine Road for the final day.
+Tickets were sold upwards of £250 and a crowd of 34,957, about 100 short of maximum capacity, filled Maine Road for the final day.
 City lost the match 1–0 with Michael Svensson scoring the stadium's last goal.
 The final match was followed by performances by musical acts Badly Drawn Boy and Doves.

 City's final goal at the stadium was scored on 21 April 2003 by Marc-Vivien Foé during a 3–0 victory over Sunderland.
-Forty-five days later, the player died on 26 June from an undetected heart condition while representing the Cameroon national football team during the 2003 Confederations Cup.
+Sixty-six days later, Fóe died on 26 June from an undetected heart condition while representing the Cameroon national football team during the 2003 Confederations Cup.

 An auction of the ground's fixtures and fittings took place in July 2003, raising £100,000, which was donated to community projects in the Moss Side area, which was undergoing a lengthy regeneration process.
 The two penalty spots and the centre spot were thought to be the most desired mementos, but all three had been cut out from the grass before the auction took place.
-The auction lasted for seven hours and 1,000 supporters attended the auction with interest from clubs such as Preston North End and Norwich City for the bigger lots which could be reused.
+The auction lasted for seven hours and 1,000 supporters attended the auction, with interest from clubs such as Preston North End and Norwich City for the bigger lots which could be reused.

 Redevelopment plans

 Towards the end of Maine Road's lifespan there were proposals for other sports teams to make use of the stadium following City's relocation; Stockport County once expressed interest in moving there from Edgeley Park, and in December 2000 Sale Sharks rugby union club was offered a lease for the stadium.
-However, none of the proposals came to fruition and some past City players stated their dismay at the stadium not being renovated for mixed-use sport stadium.
+However, none of the proposals came to fruition and some past City players stated their dismay at the stadium not being renovated for a mixed-use sports stadium.
 Demolition began in late 2003, lasting around 10 months.

-Two years later the go-ahead was given for a new housing development to take part on the site, consisting of 474 homes.
+Two years later approval was given for a new housing development to be built on the site, consisting of 474 homes.

 There is a public art display commemorating the stadium and features a circular plate half open, symbolising the centre spot and the new emerging development which now sits on the Maine Road stadium.

 Pitch

 For long periods of its history Maine Road had the widest pitch in England.
 However, the width was changed several times by managers wishing to alter the pitch size to suit their style of play.
 In the final season before the ground was closed, the pitch size was 107 x 71 metres (116.5 x 78 yards).
-Maine Road's replacement, the City of Manchester Stadium has maintained this tradition of having a large pitch.
+Maine Road's replacement, the City of Manchester Stadium, has maintained this tradition of having a large pitch.